lethib/my_patients/LOGBOOK.md

 - Added custom colors to the Tailwind CSS configuration.
 - Implemented the login and register forms with validation using Zod and React Hook Form.
 - Implemented the login and register modals with a custom dialog component using AI.

+## 20/08/2025

+- Introduce TanStack Router for the frontend router.
+A new tool that I am discovering for this project.